 Financial operations need to be accurate, error-free, and depend on many processes that impact the business’ bottom line.
-Finance operations include budgeting for different teams, approving invoices, maintaining book of business, approving expense invoices and much more.
+These operations include budgeting for different teams, maintaining book of business, approving expense invoices, and much more.

-As the scale of historical data and number of transactions increase, manual processes begin to get complicated and the chance of human error shoots up.
+As the scale of historical data and the number of transactions increase, manual processes begin to get complicated.
+The chances of incurring human error shoot up as well.